How Zinc Is Essential to Our Overall Health

 Inflammation and Immunity

-It strengthens the immune system by combating pathogens including viruses and bacteria etc. It is responsible for disrupting the protein configurations in these microbes.
+It strengthens the immune system by combating pathogens, including viruses and bacteria etc. It is responsible for disrupting the protein configurations in these microbes.

 Antioxidant